Self-hosting architecture & decision framework

 What you learned

-- A production deployment includes LiveKit Server, Redis, TURN, a reverse proxy, agent workers, and monitoring
+- A production self-hosted deployment includes LiveKit Server, Redis, TURN, a reverse proxy, agent workers, and a full monitoring stack — all of which you build and maintain

 Next up